ninewise/dissertation/summaries.md

 Metaproteomics Analysis Pipeline, or UMPAP) are, at their core, a mapping of peptides onto taxa.
 This mapping is processed from the UniProtKB, a large database of annotated proteins.
-In chapter \ref{chapter:on-the-side}, we describe the [database creation][sum-database] repository.
+In chapter \ref{chapter:in-practice}, we describe the [database creation][sum-database] repository.
 This repository contains the code to parse the UniProtKB and compose the Unipept database tables.
 The peptide-taxon mapping is given an entry for each peptide occurring in the UniProtKB.
 For each of these peptides, it gathers all proteins it occurs in, and the taxa they are annotated with.
 It aggregates this list of taxa using a lowest common ancestor method, resulting in a single taxon per peptide.
-Chapter \ref{chapter:on-the-side} also describes the contributions made to the [SPeDE][sum-spede] and [SMAP][sum-smap] projects.
+Chapter \ref{chapter:related-work} also describes the contributions made to the [SPeDE][sum-spede] and [SMAP][sum-smap] projects.